Type combinations to design books.

 Type combinations to design books is a subject with broad appeal to both pro book designers as well as self-publishing authors.
 Learn how to better select type for a professional look.
 Most of the coffee table books that are sent to us for printing, are done in InDesign.
 Novels are often done in Microsoft Word.

 There are so many type combinations and possibilities.
-I’m narrowing the information just to provide using information.
+I’m narrowing the information just to provide user information.

 A brief introduction to using type.

 Please notice that fonts have different extensions, like OTF or TTF.
 Use either of the these, but be careful about using any other extensions, unless you know what you are doing.
-When you select a family, you should using or buy the four basic styles: Regular, Italic, Bold, and Bold Italic.
+When you select a family, you should use or buy the four basic styles: Regular, Italic, Bold, and Bold Italic.

 Open Type Font (OTF) is the current standard.

 True Type (TTF) is also an font extension widely used, but will not be supported by Adobe Fonts.

 Type combinations that you may already have, or can get free.